khushiBiyani/OS_Assignment2/README.md

 # Program Workflow

-1. Run `scripts/gen.py` to generate your matrices into `in1.txt` and `in2.txt` with their product being in `out.txt` Alternatively, you can manually type out your matrices into `in1.txt` and `in2.txt`
+1. Run `scripts/gen.py` to generate your matrices into `in1.txt` and `in2.txt` with their product being in `genOut.txt` Alternatively, you can manually type out your matrices into `in1.txt` and `in2.txt`

 2. Run `scripts/transpose.py` to transpose the input in `in2.txt` to enable pre-processing.